RedSiege/EyeWitness/README.md

 A complete usage guide which documents EyeWitness features and its typical use cases is available here - https://www.christophertruncer.com/eyewitness-2-0-release-and-user-guide/

 ## Windows
-FortyNorth Security has created a Windows client (thanks to the massive help of Matt Grandy (@Matt_Grandy_) with the stability fixes).
+Red Siege has created a Windows client (thanks to the massive help of Matt Grandy (@Matt_Grandy_) with the stability fixes).
 All you need to do is build it locally (or check the releases), and then provide a path to a file containing the URLs you want scanned!
 EyeWitness will generate the report within your "AppData\Roaming" directory.
 The latest version of the C# EyeWitness supports parsing and taking screenshots of Internet Explorer and Chrome bookmarks without having to supply a list of URLs.
 This version is also small enough to be delivered through Cobalt Strike's execute-assembly.

 ### Setup:
 1. Navigate into the CS directory